-A delicious cheesy ziti that is made in the Instant Pot that easily comes together in under an hour for a quick weeknight meal.
-This pasta features a flavorful meat-packed sauce with both Italian Sausage and ground beef paired up with your favorite jar sauce that's finished with cheese.
-This is perfect paired with Instant Pot Green Beans with Onions, or followed up by my Instant Pot Monkey Crack Bread!
+Instant Pot Ziti is a delicious cheesy that is made in the Instant Pot that easily comes together in under an hour for a quick weeknight meal.
+This ziti features a flavorful meat-packed sauce with both Italian Sausage and ground beef paired up with your favorite jar sauce that's finished with cheese.

 History of Ziti and Johnny Marzetti